opentelekomcloud-docs/elastic-cloud-server/umn/source/faqs/disk_partition_attachment_and_expansion/how_can_i_enable_virtual_memory_on_a_windows_ecs.rst

 How Can I Enable Virtual Memory on a Windows ECS?
 =================================================

 Enabling ECS virtual memory will deteriorate I/O performance.
-If the memory is insufficient, you are advised to expand the memory by referring to :ref:`Modifying ECS Specifications (vCPUs and Memory) <en-us_topic_0030828258>`.
+If the ECS memory is insufficient, increase the memory by performing the operations in :ref:`Modifying ECS Specifications (vCPUs and Memory) <en-us_topic_0030828258>`.
 If you really need to enable virtual memory, see the operations described below.

 .. note::